picocom-chips/picocom-dpdk/pcie/user_space/DPDK/doc/guides/rel_notes/known_issues.rst

    handshake sequence with the host.

 **Resolution/Workaround**:
-   Either reboot the guest or remove and reinsert the hv_uio_generic module.
+   Either reboot the guest or remove and reinsert the uio_hv_generic module.

 **Affected Environment/Platform**:
    Linux Hyper-V.